d3x0r/STFRPhysics/whitepaper.md

 ﻿
 # Discovery of additive rotations

-Rotations are quite linear, and can, in many cases, be simply added and subtracted; there are as many times however when a rotation is rotated around an axle external to the frame the rotation is in.
+Rotations are quite linear, and can, in many cases, be simply added and subtracted, especially when comparing the orientations of two free objects in the same frame; there are as many times however when a rotation is spun around an axle external to the frame the rotation is in.

 For complex numbers, the `ln(i)` is `π/2`.
 This is just a scalar, but this scalar is builtin to the standard arcsin/arccos functions,